 Read on for our best strategies on how to declutter paperwork.
 This will help you eliminate the stress and overwhelm covering your kitchen table, filing cabinets, desks, and whatever other spaces in your home have turned into paper clutter zones.

-Why it’s important to declutter paperwork
+Why is it important to declutter paperwork?

 Not only does decluttering clear your mind, reduce stress, and improve focus, but it also gives you back your time.